 Our Mission

 The mission of the School of Public Service is to develop outstanding public sector leaders.
-We offer a 2-year Master in Public Policy Degree (MPP), as well as certificate and customized courses.
-Our programs include in-depth leadership and management courses covering both theory and practice, with a heavy emphasis on real-world applications.
+We offer a 2-year Master’s in Public Policy with a Concentration in Leadership and Management, as well as certificate programs, seminars, and customized courses.
+Our programs cover both theory and practice, with a heavy emphasis on real-world applications.

 Our Core Values